We are a grassroots collective

 Working to transform the food system.

-FIG members are food workers committed to total transformation of the food system, from our home in New York / Lenapehoking and beyond.
-We envision a food future for all people where equity, sustainability, and community control are baked into the recipe — from New York City to the Hudson Valley, from Puerto Rico to Palestine.
+We envision a food future for all people where equity, sustainability, and self-determination are baked into the recipe — from New York City to the Hudson Valley, from Puerto Rico to Palestine, on Turtle Island and around the globe.

 HOW WE ORGANIZE